-Department State level of Women and Child i.
-Facilitate and provide guidance to the districts for Development/Social implementation of BBBP.
-Welfare ii.
-Convene State Task Force Meetings on a regular basis, ensure progress on intermediary targets. iii.
+Department i.
+Facilitate and provide guidance to the districts of for Women and Child implementation of BBBP. ii.
+Convene State Task Force Meetings on a regular basis, ensure Development/Social Welfare progress on intermediary targets. iii.
 Establish convergence on BBBP with other partner departments such as Health, Education, PRI/ULBs, Rural Development, and Registrar General of India (RGI) etc. iv.
 Strengthen linkages with other women oriented schemes and programmes. v.
 Facilitate Training of Master Trainers and ensure training is imparted by the districts to the existing network of AWWs/ ASHAs and other functionaries. vi.
 Identify local champions at all levels for creating awareness about the issue concerning women and girl child. vii.
 Reward & Recognize good performing districts, block, panchayats, grassroot workers and local champions. viii.
-Undertake innovative initiatives at state level to draw attention to equal value of girl child. ix.
+Undertake innovative initiatives at State level to draw attention to equal value of girl child. ix.
 Ensure State specific/local thematic issues are addressed alongwith CSR.
 Note: State Resource Centre for Women (SRCW) under Mahila Shakti Kendra scheme to function as Programme Management Unit (PMU) to provide technical and coordination support for BBBP.
-District level The detailed guidelines for scheme implementation may be seen at Guidelines for District Collectors/ Deputy Annexure-IX: Commissioners (Page 44-95) Effective Implementation of Pre-Conception & Pre-natal Ministry of Health & Family Welfare Diagnostic Techniques (PC&PNDT) Act (MoHF&W) National level i.
-Central Supervisory Board (CSB) and to Ensure regular meetings of Central Supervisory Board (CSB) ii.
-Two national meeting per year to review the implementation of PC& PNDT Act iii.
+District level The detailed guidelines for scheme implementation may be seen at Guidelines for District Collectors/ Deputy Annexure-IX: Commissioners (Page 45-96) Ministry of Health Effective Implementation of Pre-Conception & Pre-Natal & Family Welfare Diagnostic Techniques (PC&PNDT) Act (MoHF&W) National level i.
+Central Supervisory Board (CSB) to Ensure regular meetings of Central Supervisory Board (CSB) ii.
+Two National levl meeting per year to review the implementation of PC& PNDT Act iii.
 Five regional review meetings iv.
 National Inspection and Monitoring Committee Visits (24 visits in a year) v.
 National Capacity Building workshop of State Appropriate Authorities and State Nodal Officers vi.
 National Capacity Building workshop for NIMC members vii.
-Orientation program for the State Appropriate Authorities and State Nodal Officers on new amendments to the PC&PNDT Rules Department of State level i.
-Constitution/ reconstitution of State supervisory Board, Health and Family Welfare, State Multimember State appropriate Authority and State Advisory Government Committee and ensure regular meetings.

-- ii.
-Strengthening of the state PNDT cell (through the funds of Health Department). - iii.
+Orientation program for the State Appropriate Authorities and State Nodal Officers on new amendments to the PC&PNDT Rules Department of State level Health and Family i.
+Constitution/ reconstitution of State Supervisory Board, Welfare, State Multimember State appropriate Authority and State Advisory Committee and ensure regular meetings.
+Government ii.
+Strengthening of the State PC&PNDT cell (through the funds of

+Health Department).

+- iii.
 Review meetings and field inspections and monitoring in every three months of the selected districts. - iv.
-Setting up of Inspection targets for the state inspection committees. - v.
-Orientation and sensitisation of the judiciary at state and district level through State Judicial Academies to ensure speedy decisions on the pending PNDT cases. - vi.
-Setting up of a dedicated legal cell at the state level to ensure adequate and prompt defending of all the ongoing PNDT court cases and timely filing of appeals.
-The state coordinator of the legal cell may be a retired magistrate or the district judge with at least four lawyers with adequate office support. - vii.
-Analysis, monitoring of all the on-going PNDT court cases pending in the district courts and updating of information (including the most crucial interventions required in each case) at the district level by state legal consultant - viii.
+Setting up of Inspection targets for the State inspection committees. - v.
+Orientation and sensitisation of the judiciary at State and district level through State Judicial Academies to ensure speedy decisions on the pending PNDT cases. - vi.
+Setting up of a dedicated legal cell at the State level to ensure adequate and prompt defending of all the ongoing PNDT court cases and timely filing of appeals.
+The State coordinator of the legal cell may be a retired magistrate or the district judge with at least four lawyers with adequate office support. - vii.
+Analysis, monitoring of all the on-going PNDT court cases pending in the district courts and updating of information (including the most crucial interventions required in each case) at the district level by State legal consultant - viii.
 Follow-up with Registrars of Supreme Court/ High Court for disposal of PNDT cases with review by PMO - ix.
-Timely communication to the State Medical Council in case of conviction or charge sheet is secured against any medical doctor to ensure suspension/ cancellation of medical license.
+Timely communication to the State Medial Council in case of conviction or charge sheet is secured against any medical doctor to ensure suspension/ cancellation of medical license.